-In doing so, the G16’s immediate objective is to engage in constructive dialogue on issues of common interest with the other members of the Indian Ocean Tuna Commission (IOTC); on developing joint-proposals or aligning views of importance for sustainable management of the shared fishery resources.
+In doing so, the G16; immediate objective is to engage in constructive dialogue on issues of common interest with the other members of the Indian Ocean Tuna Commission (IOTC); on developing joint-proposals or aligning views of importance for sustainable management of the shared fishery resources.

 More formally ,the primary goal of the G16 is to work cooperatively to build support and capacity of coastal states and to strengthen regional solidarity ,so that its participants can have their interests and aspirations effectively incorporated into the management of tuna and tuna-like species in the Indian Ocean.

-- develop joint proposals and consider other proposals for IOTC’s Conservation and Management Measures (CMMs);
+- Develop joint proposals and consider other proposals for IOTC’s Conservation and Management Measures (CMMs);

-- build capacity at the national and regional level to manage and develop fisheries for tuna and tuna-like species in the IOTC Area of Competence;
+- Build capacity at the national and regional level to manage and develop fisheries for tuna and tuna-like species in the IOTC Area of Competence;

-- uphold the sovereign rights of coastal states, for the purpose of exploring and exploiting, conserving and managing the living marine resources, including highly migratory species, within its Exclusive Economic Zone or fishing zone which may extend 200 nautical miles from the baseline from which the breadth of its territorial sea is measured;
+- Uphold the sovereign rights of coastal states, for the purpose of exploring and exploiting, conserving and managing the living marine resources, including highly migratory species, within its Exclusive Economic Zone or fishing zone which may extend 200 nautical miles from the baseline from which the breadth of its territorial sea is measured;

-- share information throughout the region to inform fisheries management;
+- Share information throughout the region to inform fisheries management;

-- achieve substantial increases in the benefits accrued from tuna and tuna-like fisheries resources; and
+- Achieve substantial increases in the benefits accrued from tuna and tuna-like fisheries resources; and

-- assist in guiding the development and operation of the IOTC through direct, coordinated, and effective engagement.
+- Assist in guiding the development and operation of the IOTC through direct, coordinated, and effective engagement.